Define and Build Indexes

 Subject to the restrictions listed below, bitmap indexes operate in the same manner as standard indexes.
 Indexed values are collated and you can index on combinations of multiple fields.

-This chapter addresses the following topics related to bitmap indexes:
+This page addresses the following topics related to bitmap indexes:

 Bitmap Index Operation